Exciting news. Our app has a new name – Healthily. Learn more

 If you get pain during or after sex, your body may be trying to tell you something is wrong, so don't ignore it.

-See your GP or go to a sexual health (genitourinary medicine, or GUM) clinic.
+See a doctor or go to a sexual health (genitourinary medicine, or GUM) clinic.

 You may find talking about sex embarrassing, but remember that doctors are used to dealing with problems like this.